Hungry-Innovators/interesting-birch/blog/connect-with-dzaleka-artists-and-entrepreneur.md

 date: '2021-05-27'
 seo:
   title: 'Connect with Dzaleka Artists, Entrepreneurs and Creators'
-  description: >+
+  description: >-
-    Dzaleka Connect is an online portal and directory dedicated to connecting people who have one main thing in common – Dzaleka Refugee Camp in Malawi, Africa – and a desire to better the lives of those who live or have lived there.'
+    Dzaleka Connect is an online portal and directory dedicated to connecting people who have one main thing in common.
   robots: []
   extra:
     - name: 'og:title'